denoland/std/src/helps/README.md

 They're almost like bottled function parameter calls that have some known good effect, where the function always takes just a single text parameter ?

+Isolates have code, help have function instructions to call that code.

 ## Sections

 All sections are optional, and with nothing specified, a deprompted AI will be